How It Works

 - “Abscisic acid is a supplement you will not find in a health food store.
 Based on her research, Dr. Livingston-Wheeler determined that abscisic acid neutralizes the effect of chorionic gonadotropin, the hormone that protects the fetus from being rejected, and she classed it as her prime supplement in treating cancer.
 Livingston-Wheeler discovered that cancer cells (or the microbes associated with them) produce a substance very similar to chorionic gonadotropin.
 Abscisic acid is a close relative of Vitamin A. In her book, The Conquest of Cancer; Livingston-Wheeler describes how you can make abscisic acid.”

-So what do you do, eat it immediately or 4 hours after you cut it?
+So what do you do, eat it immediately or four hours after you cut it?
 Perhaps both.
-Perhaps when you cut your wheatgrass and juice it, you drink most of it immediately and some 4 hours later you drink the rest of it.
+Perhaps when you cut your wheatgrass and juice it, you drink most of it immediately and some four hours later you drink the rest of it.

-The reason I get into such a technical issue is because in some cases wheatgrass juice therapy did not work as promised.
+The reason we get into such a technical issue is because in some cases wheatgrass juice therapy did not work as promised.
 This may be because the patient drank a lot of tap water with chlorine in it or it may be because abscisic acid is more important than thought or for some other reason.
-I don’t know, but by splitting up the wheatgrass juice into two sessions, you get the best of both worlds.
+By splitting up the wheatgrass juice into two sessions, you get the best of both worlds.

 - “The Wheatgrass Diet [of Ann Wigmore] excludes all meat, dairy products and cooked foods and emphasizes “live foods” such as uncooked sprouts, raw vegetables and fruits, nuts and seeds.
 The Wheatgrass Diet was developed by Boston resident Ann Wigmore who established the Hippocrates Health Institute which later was renamed the Ann Wigmore Institute (AWI).”

 Using Wheatgrass as a Cancer Treatment